-Our system received a major monitoring violation during April 2023, we did not complete all monitoring or testing for Chlorine contaminants and therefore cannot be sure of the quality of our drinking water during that time.
-We were required to take 10 samples and took ten, however one sample was not included on the sample sheet.
+Our system received a major monitoring violation during May 2024, we did not complete all monitoring or testing for bacteriological and Chlorine contaminants and therefore cannot be sure of the quality of our drinking water during that time.
+We were required to take 10 samples and took none.
 We have since taken the required samples that showed we are meeting drinking water standards.
+Water operator was reviewed on dates and time to take samples.